brettmcgonigal.com

 QBMeT is split into 3 sub teams - Power Systems, Software, and Structural Engineering.
 During our research phase we studied control systems integration, actuator dynamics, material specifications, and frame design.

 This gave us a solid foundation of knowledge that helped us make decisions while programming and modelling.
 I personally took a dive into lower-limb ergonomics to explore what we could do to enhance human mobility.
-You can check out my written notes in the attached file. |

 Stage 2 - CAD